miguelfdezc/fullstack-assignment/README.md

-     must allow specifying the currencies to be included and the fields to include; at least the following fields must be included: bid, ask, spread, bid-diff (the difference between the bid and the previous hour mean bid), ask-diff (the difference between the ask and the previous hour mean ask), and spread-diff (the difference between the spread and the previous hour mean spread).
+     must allow specifying the currencies to be included and the fields to include; at least the following fields must be included: bid, ask, spread, bid-diff (the difference between the bid and the previous hour mean bid), ask-diff (the difference between the ask and the previous hour mean ask), and spread-diff (the difference between the spread and the previous hour's mean spread).
 - Implement the periodic historic data retrieval.
 - Implement the interface to list, follow and unfollow currencies.
 - Implement the interface to list the exchange price history of the followed currencies.